rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 </figure>

 * AWS Rekognition can be leveraged as an image processing utility for a variety of data science applications
-* Verifying image labels with Rekognition is a simple, cost-effective alternative to Mechanical Turk
+* Verifying image labels with Rekognition is a simple, time-saving hack when building neural networks

 The predictive power of any machine learning algorithm is a function of data quantity and quality.
 Training neural networks for image recognition is no exception, requiring at least 800 high-quality photos per class.

 Compared to numerical or categorical data, which can be easily screened for unexpected types and null values, working with imagery raises more questions:

 1. Are the training images representative of your target label?
 2. Does your training imagery contain extraneous objects or other noise likely to confuse your model?